jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/writing/documentation/main.md

 * **DG07:** We *should* be consistent
   in the presentation of the introductions to all sections.
-  Based on recommendations by the American Lecturer [Robert Pozen](https://www.amazon.com/Extreme-Productivity-Boost-Results-Reduce-ebook/dp/B007HBLNSS), we *can* follow three steps:
+  Based on recommendations by the American Lecturer, [Robert Pozen](https://www.amazon.com/Extreme-Productivity-Boost-Results-Reduce-ebook/dp/B007HBLNSS), we *can* follow three steps:
   **(a)** Contextualize the reader with facts or background data and issues